wp-plugins/gwolle-gb/readme.txt

 == Changelog ==

+= 1.4.8 =
+* 2015-08-27
+* Add Admin Reply.
+* Update Importer and Exporter.
+* Add filters to entry-list and to widget.
+* Add parameter $entry to many filters.
+* Add CSS class for counter in entry-list.
+* Add filters to the form.
+* Turn linebreaks off in Settings when excerpt_length is being used.
+* Update pot, de_DE, nl_NL.

 = 1.4.7 =
-* 2015-08-
+* 2015-08-14
-* Fix adding an entry whithout CAPTCHA enabled.
+* Fix adding an entry without CAPTCHA enabled.
 * Make header and notice compatible with Multi-Lingual plugins.
 * Add parameter to template function gwolle_gb_entry_template.
 * Add CSS class for even/uneven entry.